alessio-proietti/2022-IN490-exam/README.md

 ![Alt text](./close-encounters-bluray.jpg "Apples-to-Oranges comparison")

-RustyHermit (https://github.com/hermitcore/rusty-hermit) is apparently an attempt to port and modernize _HermitCore's C_  basecode (http://hermitcore.org/) to _Rust_.
+RustyHermit (https://github.com/hermitcore/rusty-hermit) is an attempt to port and modernize _HermitCore's C_  codebase (http://hermitcore.org/) to _Rust_.
 It is developed by a small internet community lead by researchers at at RWTH-Aachen.
 The project aims at establish a robust Unikernel candidate for HPC workloads.

-RustyHermit has a couple of companion projects, one is _uhyve_ (https://github.com/hermitcore/uhyve), that is a custom hypervisor which requires both KVM and a system supporting virtualization and is tailored for RustyHermit-based unikernels, the other is a custom light bootloader (https://github.com/hermitcore/rusty-loader) which is needed when RustyHermit-based unikernels are run with QEMU.
+RustyHermit has a couple of companion projects.
+One is _uhyve_ (https://github.com/hermitcore/uhyve) that is a custom hypervisor which requires both KVM and a system supporting virtualization and is tailored for RustyHermit-based unikernels, the other is a custom light bootloader (https://github.com/hermitcore/rusty-loader) which is needed when RustyHermit-based unikernels are run with QEMU.

-The following amounts to a mere description of the _author's personal experience_ with this object.
+*Disclaimer*: The following amounts to a mere description of the _author's personal experience_ with this object.

-There has been a first round of exploration of RustyHermit potential following step by step the official documentation of the project.
-Unfortunately fetching RustyHermit's crate from Cargo Repository and using it as a dependency in a blank project resulted in repeatedly unsuccesful compilation attempts, each iteration of the build project introduces new displayed errors and quite unclear messages from the prompts.
-There have been ebbs and flow of succesful compilations with then unusable "hello world" unikernels or inexplicably failed compilations.
+There has been a first round of exploration of RustyHermit potential following step by step the official documentation of the project.Unfortunately fetching RustyHermit's crate from Cargo Repository and using it as a dependency in a blank project resulted in repeatedly unsuccesful compilation attempts.
+Each iteration of the build project introduces new displayed errors and quite unclear messages from the prompts.

-History of this unfruitful quest is documented by the author's (@alessio-proietti) tickets on the official Issue Tracker of the project (https://github.com/hermitcore/rusty-hermit/issues).
+There have been ebbs and flow of succesful compilations with then unusable "hello world" unikernels or inexplicably failed compilations.History of this unfruitful quest is documented by the author's (@alessio-proietti) tickets on the official Issue Tracker of the project (https://github.com/hermitcore/rusty-hermit/issues).

-Later on, the second phase of the research started with the author initially cloning the original and complete repository of RustyHermit and then compiling the application code of the demo shipped with the repo.
+Later on, a second phase of the research started with the author initially cloning the original and complete repository of RustyHermit and then compiling the application code of the demo shipped with the repo.
 This choice was forced after noting that configuration code and building options was present in the repository and the demo apps in fact relied heavily on this fine-tuned _corpus_ of code to work.

 _If it works, don't break it._